-- Interests costs are actually lower than one would guess given ther amount of borrowing we have done during the recession.
-This is because of the unique nature of the current financial crisis and our country's ability to borrow at very low interest rates.
-This is a temporary phenomenon that will turn around quite quickly once the economy recovers--dramatically altering the effect on interests costs and the budget down the road.
+- Interests costs are actually lower than one would guess given the recent amount of borrowing.
+This is because of our country's unique ability to borrow at very low interest rates.
+As the economy recovers, interest rates return to normal, dramatically increasing interests costs and the budget down the road.

-- The mix of mandatory and discretionary spending has changed over time.
+- The mix of "automatic" spending -- spending dictated by permanent law instead of the annual Congressional appropriations process -- has changed over time.

-- It is important to remember that mandatory spending is determined by legal formula and not voted on by Congress.
+- Both mandatory spending and interest costs are determined by legal formula and are not voted on by Congress.
 Discretionary spending is voted on each year by Congress in the appropriations process.
-Thus, much more of our spending is now on autopilot than determined annually by Congress.
+Thus, much more of our spending is now on autopilot.

-- In 1965, most of our spending was discretionary, particularly on defense.
+- During the 1970s and earlier, most of our spending was discretionary, particularly on defense.
 Today most is mandatory, specifically on Medicare, Medicaid, Social Security, and interest on the debt.

-- Often when you hear politicians talk about wanting to restrain spending, they tend to only focus on discretionary appropriations, and even then, consider that the half of that slice is spent on defense, and thus is basically “off limits” for cuts.
-That leaves only one-sixth of the budget available for scrutiny.
+- Often when you hear politicians talk about wanting to restrain spending, they tend to only focus on discretionary appropriations -- about half of which is defense spending and half non-defense, and thus about two-thirds of the budget is basically “off limits” for cuts.

-- This chart shows federal spending on the "Big Three" entitlement programs--Social Security, Medicare, & Medicaid--as compared to all other federal spending; these three programs currently add up to over 40 percent of the total federal budget.
+- This chart shows federal spending on the "Big Three" entitlement programs -- Social Security, Medicare, & Medicaid -- as compared to all other federal spending; these three programs currently add up to nearly half of the total federal budget.

 - This is only going to grow going forward -- I’ll get to why in a little bit.